-The Upper Hudson Recreation Hub consists of the tourism assets surrounding and including the Hamilton County towns of Long Lake and Indian Lake, and the Essex County towns of Minerva, Newcomb, and North Hudson.
+The Upper Hudson Recreation Hub consists of the tourism assets surrounding and including the Essex County towns of Minerva, Newcomb, North Hudson, and the Hamilton County towns of Long Lake and Indian Lake.

-The Upper Hudson Recreation Hub strives to position itself as an interconnected hub of multi-use trails that includes activities such as hiking, horseback riding, snowmobiling, and biking.
-In 2021, we will work with our community partners to continue to build awareness of Upper Hudson Recreation Hub in order to support the destination development initiatives for this unique region.
+The Upper Hudson Recreation Hub strives to position itself as an interconnected hub of multi-use trails that include activities such as hiking, horseback riding, snowmobiling, and biking.
+In 2021, we will work with our community partners to continue to build brand awareness for the Adirondack Hub and Upper Hudson Recreation Hub.